UxusNoob/java-ip-generator/README.md

 # java-ip-generator
-Generate a limited number of ip, useful thing
+Generate a limited number of ip, useful thing.

+Can be used for ddosers